-Following the completion of this offering, John Cotterell, our Chief Executive Officer, will beneficially hold shares representing approximately 33.0% of the voting rights of our outstanding share capital, assuming the issuance by us of 2,890,000 ADSs in this offering and the sale by the selling shareholders of 2,710,000 ADSs in this offering, and including the 665,825 Class A ordinary shares held in trust on behalf of Mr. Cotterell by the Employee Benefit Trust pursuant to the JSOP.
-Accordingly, Mr. Cotterell will not be able to acquire further or additional interests in shares that increase the percentage of shares carrying voting rights in which he is interested in without being required to make a mandatory offer to all holders of any class of existing share capital or other class of securities carrying voting rights in our company to acquire the balance of all such interests in our company.
+Following the completion of this offering, John Cotterell, our Chief Executive Officer, will beneficially hold shares representing approximately 32.8% of the voting rights of our outstanding share capital, assuming the issuance by us of 2,890,000 ADSs in this offering and the sale by the selling shareholders of 2,710,000 ADSs in this offering.
+Accordingly, Mr. Cotterell will not be able to acquire further or additional interest in shares that increase the percentage of shares carrying voting rights in which he holds an interest without being required to make a mandatory offer to all holders of any class of existing share capital or other class of securities carrying voting rights in our company to acquire the balance of all such interests in our company.
 In the event that other holders of Class B ordinary shares sell or transfer their shares to third parties, this may result in Mr. Cotterell's interest in our company passively increasing as a percentage of total shares carrying voting rights outstanding.
 Under these circumstances, Mr. Cotterell may be required to a mandatory offer, unless the Takeover Panel agrees to grant a dispensation (which may be subject to conditions, including a vote of disinterested shareholders).
-To prevent any requirement on the part of Mr. Cotterell (or any other holder of Class B ordinary shares) from being subject to an obligation to make a mandatory offer as a result of a passive increase in voting rights held, our articles of association contain certain provisions for an appropriate number of Class B ordinary shares held by him to be redesignated as Class A ordinary shares or Class C ordinary shares so that the relevant percentage of interests in voting rights do not passively increase and/or trigger the requirement to make a mandatory offering.
+To prevent any requirement on the part of Mr. Cotterell (or any other holder of Class B ordinary shares) from being subject to an obligation to make a mandatory offer as a result of a passive increase in voting rights held, our articles of association contain certain provisions for an appropriate number of Class B ordinary shares to be redesignated as Class A ordinary shares or Class C ordinary shares so that the relevant percentage of interests in voting rights do not passively increase and/or trigger the requirement to make a mandatory offering.